Amulya-coder/Amulya-coder/README.md

 - 🎓 I'm a Graduate student in Computer Science and Engineering from VIT Bhopal University.
 - 💡  I like to explore new technologiees, software solutions and quick hacks.
-- 💻 I like to develop tech projects and currently focussing in the exciting field of Data Analytics and Web development.
+- 💻 I like to develop tech projects and currently focussing in the exciting field of DevOps and IT.
-- ✍ I'm learning about Python, react and redux.
+- ✍ I'm learning about Linux, AWS, docker, kubernetes and Ansible.
 ### 🌱 What have I done?

 - Ranked under Top 10 peformer in OpenForce hackathon by Codeflow.